-If you have paid into another non-LGPS pension arrangement or to the LGPS in Scotland or Northern Ireland, you may be able to transfer your previous pension rights into the LGPS.
+If you have paid into a different pension scheme, or into the LGPS in Scotland or Northern Ireland, you may be able to transfer your previous pension rights into the

+LGPS.
 You only have 12 months from joining the LGPS to opt to transfer your previous pension rights unless your employer and LGPS administering authority allow you longer.
 You cannot transfer a pension that is already being paid to you.